borun/WhatsApp-Elixir/README.md

 * Everything is loading in memory for faster processing
 * A installer project added

+## Disclaimer
+All credit goes to the author of [this project](https://github.com/impersoft/Securcube-Whatsapp-Viewer).
+For me, it was just a fast tweaking of a C# project so that I can shift from my old iPhone to a new Android!

 ## Links
 You will find the original project [here](https://github.com/impersoft/Securcube-Whatsapp-Viewer).
 If you want to go further and implement it for Android, you may check [these](https://github.com/EliteAndroidApps?tab=repositories) projects out.